Orthogonal polynomials and diffusion operators: Diffusions associated with orthogonal polynomials

-The fundamental question is to study whether there exists an orthonormal basis $(P_n)$ of polynomials in $\cL^2(\mu)$ which are eigenvectors for $\LL$, that is that there exist some real numbers $(\lambda_n)$ with $ \LL P_n = -\lambda_n P_n$.
-Such eigenvalues $(\lambda_n)$ turn out to be necessarily non negative (this is a general property of symmetric diffusion operators, as a direct consequence on the non-negativity of $\Ga$).
+The fundamental question is to study whether there exists a polynomial orthonormal basis of $\cL^2(\mu)$, say $(P_k)$, for which the polynomials $P_k$ are eigenvectors for $\LL$, that is that there exist some real numbers $(\lambda(P_k))$ with $ \LL P_k = -\lambda(P_k) P_k$.
+Such eigenvalues $(\lambda(P_k))$ turn out to be necessarily non negative (this is a general property of symmetric diffusion operators, as a direct consequence on the non-negativity of $\Ga$).

+In dimension $d$, where $d\geq 2$, one should be precise about the notion of polynomial orthogonal basis, as mentioned in the introduction.

+\bdefi Let $\Omega$ be a natural domain and $\mu$ a probability measure on $\Omega$ for which the polynomials are dense in $\cL^2(\mu)$.
+Let $\cP_n^d$ be the finite dimensional space of polynomials with natural degree less than $n$.
+A polynomial orthonormal basis for $\cL^2(\mu)$ is a choice, for each $n$, of an orthonormal basis in the orthogonal complement of $\cP_{n-1}^d$ in $\cP_n^d$.\edefi

+As mentioned earlier, one could consider more general situations with weighted degrees.
+Although this general situation with integer weights may appear in many situations (see~\cite{bakry-bressaud} for example), our paper depends in a crucial way on the fact that the weights here are chosen to be 1, that is the polynomials are ranked according to their natural degree.